Suwayomi/exposed-migrations/README.md

 # Migration helpers
 Explore [`de.neonew.exposed.migrations.helpers`](./lib/src/main/kotlin/de/neonew/exposed/migrations/helpers)
 for some useful Migration helper classes to make writing them easier.
-Pull requests for additional classes is welcomed.
+Pull requests for additional helpers is welcomed.

 For example to rename a field you can have:
 ```kotlin